Matrix-product state approach to the generalized nuclear pairing Hamiltonian: Applying DMRG to the nuclear pairing Hamiltonian

-The core idea of a ground-state DMRG algorithm is to locally optimize the matrices $\underline{A}^{\sigma_i}$ from Eq.~(\ref{eq:MPS}) using the Ritz variational principle \cite{White_1992,Schollwoeck_2005,Schollwoeck_2011}.
-In other words, one variationally determines a faithful, numerically exact representation of the ground state within the class of matrix-product states.
-By introducing subspace expansions~\cite{Hubig_2015} or by optimizing two sites at once, the bond dimension is varied automatically and can be adapted to the problem at hand.
-As a measure of convergence we use the energy variance per site
+The core idea of a ground-state DMRG algorithm is to locally optimize the tensors $\underline{A}^{\sigma_i}$ from Equation~(\ref{eq:MPS}) using the Ritz variational principle \cite{White_1992,Schollwoeck_2005,Schollwoeck_2011}.
+In the presence of symmetries the tensors acquire a block structure and the algorithm has to distribute the available bond dimension among these blocks.
+For this, we use the subspace expansion method of the 1-site algorithm described in Ref.~\cite{Hubig_2015}.